 Contributions to research

-Dr. Farnaz Derakhshan is the Principal Investigator for a CMI, Sheridan and Tech4Life Enterprise project titled: "From Digital to Smart Stethoscope – Adding Decision Support and Artificial Intelligence to eSteth."
+Dr. Farnaz Derakhshan is the Principal Investigator for a Centre for Applied AI, Sheridan and Tech4Life Enterprise project titled: "From Digital to Smart Stethoscope – Adding Decision Support and Artificial Intelligence to eSteth."

 Nathaniel Mastracci, Farnaz Derakhshan, Edward Sykes, Dodo Khan, "Classification of Heart Sounds Using Machine Learning," IEEE Conference on Digital Health Technologies (ICDH), Washington, US, July 2023 (Accepted).